Examples

 }

-// for sobre array
+// for over array

 ... // output